Harmonic analysis approach to the relative Riemann-Roch theorem on global fields: Background

-where $\mathfrak d_{K_v/Q_p}$ is the local absolute discriminant for $p|v$ (see \cite[Chapter III \S 2]{Neu}), and $Q_p$ is the local field of $Q$ at the place $p$.
+where $\mathfrak d_{K_v/L_w}$ is the local discriminant for $K_v/L_w$ (see \cite[Chapter III \S 2]{Neu}), $L_w$ is the local field of $L$ at the place $w$ and $N$ is the ideal norm function inside $O_L$.
 When $v$ is archimedean we set the standard Lebesgue measure if $K_v=\mathbb R$ and twice the standard Lebesgue measure if $K_v=\mathbb C$.
-It turns out that $K_v$ is non canonically Pontryagin self dual for any $v$, as shown in \cite[2.2]{tate}.
-The measure we fixed are such that for each local Fourier transform the following inversion formula holds (see \cite[Theorem 2.2.2]{tate}):
+We define the Fourier transform $\hat{f}$ by